 At Jacobs Berger, our divorce mediation attorneys are qualified as mediation attorneys and as independent legal counsel within the mediation process.
 We have extensive experience helping our clients resolve complex legal matters across Morris County communities including East Hanover, Denville, Randolph, Madison, Morristown, Tewksbury, Rockaway and all of Northern New Jersey.
 Our firm views each divorce and family law case we accept as an opportunity to help our clients build a solid future for their families.
 Our experienced attorneys offer highly personalized and multidimensional legal solutions to address our clients’ unique needs and concerns.

-To learn more about the mediation process and how it might work for you, please contact us online today to schedule a comprehensive and confidential case assessment.
+To learn more about the mediation process and how it might work for you, please contact us online today to schedule a strategic planning session.